tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The configuration above is the minimum required to produce a bootable system, but you can further edit the file as desired to perform additional configuration.
 Uncomment the relevant options and change their values as explained in the file.
 Note that some advertised features may not work properly at this time.
 Refer to the [NixOS installation manual](https://nixos.org/manual/nixos/stable/index.html#ch-configuration) for further guidance.

 Various non-free non-redistributable peripheral firmware files are required to use system hardware like Wi-Fi.
 The Asahi Linux installer grabs these from macOS and stores them on the EFI system partition when it is created.
 The NixOS installer loads them from there while booting so that all hardware is available during installation.
-By default, the M1 support module will automatically reference the files in the EFI system partition and incorporate them into your configuration to be managed by the normal NixOS mechanisms.
+By default, the Apple Silicon support module will automatically reference the files in the EFI system partition and incorporate them into your configuration to be managed by the normal NixOS mechanisms.

 Currently, the only supported way to update the peripheral firmware files is to destroy and re-create the EFI system partition, so they will not change unexpectedly.
 If you do not want the impurity of referencing them (or are using flakes where this is prohibited), copy them off the EFI system partition (e.g. on the installation ISO `mkdir -p /mnt/etc/nixos/firmware && cp /mnt/boot/asahi/{all_firmware.tar.gz,kernelcache*} /mnt/etc/nixos/firmware`) and specify this path in your configuration:
 ```